 If you are only staying somewhere for a job or for a year or two, then rent.
 You have not decided, as per point one, where do you want to live?
 You are only there for the job.
 If the job ends, where will you go?
 So rent instead.

 This doesn’t work everywhere, so you have to judge by your own county, but generally, it will cost you less money to rent than own.
 In high prices real estate areas, it can be considerably less.
-One way to save money is to rent a place that is smaller than you want, as inexpensive as you can get.
+One way to save money is to look out for a potentially more run down property that is charging less rent.
+If you’re going to be living there short term it won’t be that bad in the grand scheme of things.
+You can make the place much more liveable if you invest a little time in finding a company offering a commercial carpet cleaning service in Denver, CO (or elsewhere more relevant for you) as well as a provider to give the place a general clean.
 As you aren’t living there for life, you can suffer a little to save the money to buy later.

 If you have never owned a house, it is a good idea to rent a few before you own.
 You will get a better idea of what is important to you and what is not.
 Shopping for a rental is almost the same as buying a house.
 You can see what you like and don’t like, so when you buy, you will be much more comfortable.